mmeendez8/mmeendez8.github.io/_posts/2024-02-02-amf-pitch-calibration.md

 ### Recovering the homography

 Homography maps the pitch template to the uploaded image, allowing for corresponding points between the two.
 The theory behind this is extensive and beyond this post's scope.
-To be fair I can't do better than what my colleague Iñaki Rabanillo has done in its own blog.
-So I will just refer you to his [post](https://iraban.github.io/2021/12/03/homography.html), be sure to check it out since it is a brilliant piece of work.
+To be fair, I can't do better than what my colleague Iñaki Rabanillo has done in his own blog.
+So, I will just refer you to his [post](https://iraban.github.io/2021/12/03/homography.html), be sure to check it out since it is a brilliant piece of work.

 To sum it up, the problem we need to solve consists mostly of finding a homography transformation that is represented by a 3x3 matrix.
 This will allow us to go from pixel coordinates $p_i$ in the image to real world coordinates $p_t$ in the template image.
-To do so, we just need carry out a matrix multiplication:
+To do so, we just need to carry out a matrix multiplication:

 $$p_iH=p_t$$